garyexplains/examples/raspberry_pi_router.md

-# Assumption
+## Assumption
-You have Raspian installed on your Pi and that you can connect to it over Ethernet from your primary LAN.
+You have Raspian installed on your Pi and that you can connect to it over Ethernet from your primary LAN (_eth0_).

 ## Install dnsmasq
 From the command line, run `sudo apt install dnsmasq` to install dnsmasq